• Skip to primary navigation

 Ownership of Land

-The Homestead Act of 1862 program granted full ownership of a 160-acre plot to citizens willing to relocate to the area and work the land for at least five years.
+The Homestead Act of 1862 program granted full ownership of a 160-acre plot to citizens willing to relocate to the area and live off the land for at least five years.
 Since this act was passed during the Civil War, the program was only open to citizens who had not taken up arms against the United States Federal Government.

 Several similar acts were passed after the Civil War, aimed at helping with Reconstruction in the South.
 These acts also included black Americans in the program.
 This led to one in four black Americans owning their farms by 1900.